Investigate UI Changes

 Better layout of dialogs

-#2 Updated by Matthew Brooke almost 14 years ago
+#2 Updated by Matthew Brooke about 14 years ago

 re: Changing the color scheme: